shanisebarona/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### day 35: March 4, 2017

+**today's progress**: success! finally! back to my ruby module and was able to move past that problem.

+### day 33 & 34: March 1-2 2017

+**today's progress**: worked more on the portfolio! using a github repo to host/deploy it.

+### day 31 & 32: February 27 & 28 2017

+**today's progress**: still wasn't able to figure out the ruby problem that's stumping me quite yet. started working on a portfolio redesign using jekyll templates.

 ### day 30: February 26, 2017

 **today's progress**: Working in the Web Design Udemy course again.
 Learning more about Photoshop.
 I plan to get back to my ruby module tonight and pray I get through it.